ngrok/ngrok-docs/docs/integrations/facebook/webhooks.md

 To register a webhook on your Facebook account follow the instructions below:

 **Requirements**: You'll need a Facebook page and a Facebook app associated with your Facebook page.
-Create one before continuing to the next step.
+Create one before following the rest of these steps.

 1. Access the [Meta for Developers](https://developers.facebook.com/) page, and Log in using your Facebook account.